WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Read our full SiteGround review here 👈

-• Better performance — while SiteGround also offer shared hosting, your site should still load a lot faster on SiteGround than it does on Bluehost.
+• Better performance — while SiteGround also offers shared hosting, your site should still load a lot faster on SiteGround than it does on Bluehost.

-• Free performance and security plugins — SiteGround give you free access to the SiteGround Optimizer performance plugin and the SiteGround Security plugin.
+• Free performance and security plugins — SiteGround gives you free access to the SiteGround Optimizer performance plugin and the SiteGround Security plugin.

 • Better support — SiteGround’s support is rated as better than Bluehost’s support (and my personal experience backs this up).

 • More expensive at renewal — both Bluehost and SiteGround offer similar promotional prices for your first billing cycle (which can be up to one year at SiteGround).
-But once you go to renew, the price of SiteGround’s cheapest unlimited plan jumps to $24.99 a month, while Bluehost’s is just $14.99 a month.
+However, once you go to renew the price of SiteGround’s cheapest unlimited plan jumps to $24.99 a month, while Bluehost’s is just $14.99 a month.

-• No unlimited storage — while SiteGround do let you host unlimited websites on their higher-tier plans, they don’t give you unlimited storage like Bluehost do.
+• No unlimited storage — while SiteGround does let you host unlimited websites on its higher-tier plans, it doesn’t give you unlimited storage like Bluehost does.

 2. DreamHost